AT A GLANCE--OCC GENERAL MEETING – September 13, 2014

 She regularly leads seminars on forensics and fiction for The Writers Store, Great American Pitchfest, Crime Writers Weekend, Sisters in Crime, Act One, Scriptwriters Network, Romance Writers of America, World Story Conference, and American Christian Fiction Writers.
 Her Forensic Speak Newsletter provides writers with current forensic tips and developments.

 Jennifer has worked on HBO’s Curb Your Enthusiasm and Clear History; Paramount’s The Dictator; ABC’s Mixology; and Fox’s Let’s Be Cops.
 She also enjoys teaching screenwriting at Azusa Pacific University and Act One.

 Forensic Speak Newsletter:http://www.jenniferdornbush.com/contact

 Crime shows rule the airwaves and there is a crime drama for every personality and every writer.
 Born out of her experiences growing up around death investigation, award-winning film and TV writer Jennifer Dornbush unlocks the secrets of forensic science and gives writers direct access to hundreds of ways to make their crime writing more authentic.

 Next month’s meeting will not be on our usual second Saturday.
 Come to our Annual Birthday Bash on Saturday, October 18, 2014

-Morning Speaker: Rachel Kenley – “Writing at Speed for the Long Haul”
+Morning Speaker: Rachel Kenley –“Writing for the Long Haul”